cloudspannerecosystem/spanner-cli/README.md

 Do not use this tool for production databases as the tool is still alpha quality.

-This tool is not an official Google product.
+Please feel free to report issues and send pull requests, but note that this application is not officially supported as part of the Cloud Spanner product.